app-generator/docs-old/deployment/render/django.md

 ## `Render` Account Settings

-The Next step is to connect the Render account with the GitHub account, If you sign up with GitHub then this step is automatically done.&#x20;
+The Next step is to connect the Render account with the GitHub account, If you sign up with GitHub then this step is automatically done.

 **IMG\_render\_account\_settings** \